HunterShanks/ROM/README.md

 1. Unlock bootloader (by enabling dev options -> OEM unlock)
 2. Set default usb config as file transfer within dev options
-3. Plug device into PC, register it with the RSA fingerprint (maybe through running the adb cmd from file location?)
+3. Plug device into PC, register it with the RSA fingerprint
-4. Boot into recovery mode by running $adb reboot recovery
+4. Boot into recovery mode by running ```console $adb reboot recovery```
 5. Wipe the device (best practice)
-5. Depending on your recovery img, you can sideload the os.zip by $adb sideload os.zip.
-Take note of the slot letter (either A or B)
+5. Depending on your recovery img, you can sideload the os.zip by: ```console $adb sideload os.zip ``` Take note of the slot letter (either A or B)
 6. Once completed, depending on your recovery img, either do:
 	i.
 Switch slots (TWRP) then reboot into recovery ii.
 Reboot into recovery (which switches slots for you, ie lineage recov img)